Important Information for Riders to Download for 2015 Event:

 - All riders have timing chip.
 All riders’ times are logged and available at the finish.
 All results posted on event website asap after the event.

 - All riders will be issued with an ID/number board wristband.
 This MUST be worn throughout the event for safety reasons.
 Riders not wearing their wristbands may be asked to leave the course.

 - A sweeper vehicle and tech/service support will be on course.

-- Course map/Route Card will be provided on sign-on, and will show feed zones, toilets/water stops.
+- Course map will be on display at sign-on, and will show feed zones, toilets/water stops.

 T&Cs: Rules and event regulations

 - Registration is only available through the system on this website.

 - Some places may be available the day before event.

 - If the registered starter cannot attend the event, they have no right to reclaim the registration fee.
 No rider may use another’s rider’s event number.

 If the safety of riders and staff becomes an issue we may have to cancel an event, or if we have to cancel the event for reasons outwith our control, this will be announced on our website as soon as possible before the event, and riders will receive a refund minus an admin fee.